-Large Detached Villa with private swimming pool and garden.
-Set in an exclusive residential area with views encompassing the fabulous Pinhal golf course due to the villa backing onto the famous golf course.
+Large and luxurious Detached Villa with private swimming pool and garden.
+Set in an exclusive residential area with views from the garden encompassing the fabulous Pinhal golf course.

 There are also two travel cots provided, please request when booking, each complete with mattress and blanket and two high chairs, and a play pen which can be used in the garden.

 The well-equipped separate kitchen is fully fitted with, built in oven and microwave, induction hob, juice maker, coffee maker, toaster and dishwasher along with a separate breakfast area.
 The utility room is fitted with washing machine, iron and ironing board.